AequilibraE/QAequilibraE/docs/source/processing_provider.rst

 In the following subsections, we'll go over all functionalities.

 Model Building
 --------------
 Add centroid connectors
 ~~~~~~~~~~~~~~~~~~~~~~~
-AequilibraE's processing tool can also add centroid connectors to a project's network.
-The user
+AequilibraE's processing tool can add centroid connectors to a project's network.
+All you
-needs to specify the number of centroids, the modes to be connected, and the project folder.
+need to do is specify the number of centroids and the project folder.
+You can also choose
-The default connection mode is **c** (car).
+the modes and the link types you want to connect, otherwise the default configuration uses
+all modes and link types.

 .. image:: images/processing_provider_centroids.png
     :align: center